We miss our monkey at Casa Cayuco.

 Discovering a monkey that “comes” with your cabin is almost to be expected at Casa Cayuco.

-Nature reigns supreme at this rustic eco-lodge.
+That’s because nature reigns supreme at this rustic eco-lodge.

-When we weren’t being entertained by our shy little monkey, we’d head to the beach to do the “stingray shuffle” – shuffling our feet along the sandy bottom – to enter the water to swim.
+When we weren’t being entertained by our shy little monkey, we’d do the “stingray shuffle” – shuffling our feet along the sandy bottom – to enter the water to swim.

 Snorkeling is a top activity.

-Casa Cayuco offers boat excursions to the Zapatillas, two pristine uninhabited islands surrounded by reefs, in Isla Bastimentos National Marine Park.
+The Casa Cayuco eco-adventure lodge offers boat excursions to the Zapatillas, two pristine uninhabited islands surrounded by reefs, in Isla Bastimentos National Marine Park.

 The Zapatillas are also an important site for nesting sea turtles.

 One night after dinner, we were taken out in a Zodiac to be astonished by “star fire” – brilliant white twinkles from bioluminescence in the water.